×

 We asked expats in Bologna what banks they use and there advice about banking.
 They advised:

 "Before retiring in Bologna, expats should be aware of the cost of living, which is higher than in many other parts of Italy.
 Expats should also research the healthcare system and the availability of medical services in the area.
 Additionally, expats should familiarize themselves with the local culture and customs, as well as the language, to ensure a smooth transition.
-Finally, expats should research the local job market and the availability of part-time work, as this may be necessary to supplement their retirement income," remarked one expat who made the move to Bologna.
+Finally, expats should research the local job market and the availability of part-time work, as this may be necessary to supplement their retirement income," said one expat in Bologna.

 Will I be able to find a job in Bologna?